Samsung U750 Alias 2: Features

-Series
+Samsung U740 Alias

-The Samsung Alias 2 was the successor of the original Samsung Alias, which did not feature the unique "magic" e-ink display.
+The Samsung Alias 2 was the successor of the original Samsung SCH-U740, which did not feature the unique "magic" e-ink display.
 The keys were cramped up with all the functions of the e-ink display, which disappointed many users.
-After the Alias 2, the Samsung Zeal took over.
-The complete phone is unchanged from Alias 2 to the Zeal, except for the shape of the camera, which changed from a square to an oval and the color is changed to black.
+The phone was available in the United States in March 2007 and in Canada in August 2007.
+It had 176 x 220 px LCD; 262k colors, main display and 96 x 96 px LCD; 65k colors, external display.
+Other specifications included were 45 MB memory, 800 mAh Li-ion battery and a 1.3 megapixel camera.